Mimickal/FunboxScripts/README.md

 Prints your public IP.
 This is useful as a login script if you expect the target system to be on a VPN.

+### `setup_lottie.sh`

+Sets up a seedbox that uses Deluge and NordVPN.
+Probably not useful for most people, but it's generic enough that it might be.

+### `setup_win.sh`

+Sets up a GPD Win device with SSH keys and several emulators via flatpak.
+Not technically a Funbox script, but close enough.

 ### `smartctl_test_monitor.pl`

 Prints the status of disk SMART tests being run by `smartctl`.
 Combine with